UNEDLabs/moodle-mod_ejsapp/README.md

 When installing ejsapp for the first time, you may need to set a few variables (in case you want to use applets):

+   check_activity: How often the users' activity in EJSApp is checked (s)

+   server_id: ID used for registering this Moodle site in ENLARGE IRS (https://irs.nebsyst.com).
+Leave it blank if the site is not registered

    certificate_path:	This variable defines the absolute path to the trust certificate file.

    certificate_password:This variable must contain the password of the trust certificate.